oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 * Task 2: Perform Similarity Search using Cohere
 * Task 3: Changing embedding models

-### Prerequisites

-This lab assumes you have:
-* An Oracle account
-* An Oracle Database 23.4 preinstalled

-*This is the "fold" - below items are collapsed by default*

 ## Task 1: Vectorizing a table with Cohere embedding

 1. The first step is to vectorize the contents of our table using an embedding model by Cohere.
 To do this, you will need to create a nodejs program to vectorize our phrases using the Cohere embedding model libraries that we just installed.

   While logged into your Operating System as the Oracle user, create a file called *vectorizetableCohere.js* and paste the following contents into the file.

     ```